MathiasThor/CPG-RBFN-framework/README.md

 ## Code overview
 The following explains the content of the six main directories:
 - **data**: Contains data from running the simulation and PI^BB algorithm _(both data used in the result section (in the storage directory) as well as job files used during learning)_.
 Additionally, it contains the learned weight sets (as `.json` files) for the base controller and eight behavior-specific modules presented in the paper.
+For a more detailed explaination see the README.md file in the data directory.
 - **interfaces**:
 Contains `.lua` files for interfacing with and setting up the simulation.
 It also contains the `build_dir` for `cmake`.
 - **machine_learning**: